yumauri/effector-reeffect/README.md

 Probably, no :(

-I didn't try, though, but fork implementation, as I see, is [hardcoded to native Effects](https://github.com/zerobias/effector/blob/master/src/effector/fork.js#L98), so ReEffect might be corrupted after fork.
+I didn't try, though, but fork implementation, as I see, is [hardcoded to native Effects](https://github.com/zerobias/effector/blob/master/src/effector/fork.js#L98), so, ReEffect might be corrupted after fork.

 There is [issue #6](https://github.com/yumauri/effector-reeffect/issues/6) to track this case.